aws-solutions/qnabot-on-aws/VPCSupportREADME.md

 Since Kibana is already integrated with Cognito for authentication, the following actions can take place so access can be gained securely to Kibana.
-The actions revolve at the process of establishing a SSH SOCKS5 connextion with a host in the VPC, from your local machine.
+The actions revolve at the process of establishing a SSH SOCKS5 connection with a host in the VPC, from your local machine.

 **Prerequisites:**
 An EC2 host needs to be used as a bridge between the local user, and Kibana.
 This EC2 machine needs to